Flameis/CS362-Team3/Project Proposal.md

 * Database connected to the map.

 ### Week 5 - Plant Identification and Upload
-Goals: Implementation of information and file upload.
+Goals: Implement plant identification prompts and the information and file upload features.
 Tasks:
 * Allow for a user to upload a photo.
 * Allow someone to identify a plant based on the photo.
 * Allow a user to add information to an identified plant.
+* Add prompts to help users identify plants.
 * Seamless updates to the system when a plant is uploaded, updated, or deleted.
+* Design the UI for adding plants.

 Deliverables:
 * Updated Database.
-* Functional plant identification system
+* Functional plant upload and identification system.

 ### Week 6 - User Authentication and Basic Social Features
-Goal: Implement social features and user authentication for the software
+Goals: Implement social features and user authentication for the software.
 Tasks:
-* Allow a user to sign in and out of the system
+* Allow a user to sign in and out of the system.
+* Add account creation.
-* Implement social features such as liking an identification
+* Implement social features such as liking an identification.

 Deliverables:
-* Functional authentication system
+* Functional authentication system.
-* Function Social Features
+* Functional social features.

-### Week 7 - Advanced Map Features
+### Week 7 - Advanced Map Features and Seasonal Layers
-0000
+Goals: Add and improve map features and create seasonal layers.
+Tasks:
+* Add layers to the map for different seasons, so users can see which plants are active in which season.
+* Implement map search functionality, including sorting plants by name, location, or type (e.g. trees, flowers).
+* Test the map with fake plant and seasonal data.

+Deliverables:
+* Seasonal layers on the map.
+* Search functionality.

 ### Week 8 - Testing and Refinement
-0000
+Goals: Make sure all core features work as expected, and refine them based on user feedback.
+Tasks:
+* Conduct user testing with students, faculty, and/or others.
+* Fix bugs and usability issues found from tests.
+* Improve the UI/UX design based on feedback.
+* Make sure the database can handle edge cases (e.g. duplicate entries, incomplete data?).

+Deliverables:
+* Refined app with fewer bugs and a smoother interface.
+* Feedback report from user testing.

 ### Week 9 - Finalizing Additional Features
-0000
+Goals: Complete non-functional features and continue refining the software.
+Tasks:
+* Implement the non-functional features.
+* Test that the non-functional features don't interfere with the core features of the software.
+* Continue to improve the UI/UX based on feedback and integrate the non-functional features.

+Deliverables:
+* Completed non-functional features in the software.
+* Fully-functional app ready for final testing.

 ### Week 10 - Final Testing and Launch
 0000